DemonDaddy22/30DaysOfJS/README.md

 - *Day 08* - **HTML Canvas &nbsp; 🖌**: Window sized canvas over which one can draw multi-coloured strokes.
 The key things which can be learned from this exercise are the creation of ```canvas```, which is basically used for drawing graphics, and how one can use JS to do endless things on and with canvas.

 - *Day 09* - **Dev Tools Tricks &nbsp;⛏**: Covered some essential console methods which can prove useful for debugging and logging values.

+- *Day 10* - **Check Multiple Checkboxes &nbsp;☑**: Check box list with the functionality to check multiple boxes at once by holding down shift key.
+The main thing which can be learned here from this exercise is how to write the logic to select multiple select boxes in one go.
+Modifications to the logic, can result in more precise selections.